 "The most important lesson we draw from our study of Ebola leads us to implore citizens, public officials, and healthcare leaders to recognize, facilitate, and celebrate the role of ‘institutional custodians’ during a pandemic," Meyer said.
 "These doctors and nurses tend the embers, occupy the moral high ground, and model behavior for others.
 We should expect healthcare teams to experience fear and have doubts.
 But rest assured that when the dust settles, many doctors and nurses who have deeply identified with their custodianship role will rise to the challenge of preserving that ‘place of social inclusion.’
 The rest of us just need to celebrate them and support them.
 That’s every bit as important as ‘flattening the curve’ with social distancing and travel restrictions."

-The doctors who sponsored the research have written a translational piece that’s under expedited review at the Medical Journal of Australia.
+The doctors who sponsored the research have written a translational piece that has been published by the journal Emergency Medicine Australasia.

 —AnneMarie Knepper-Sjoblom ’05, Lundquist College Communications